neelsg/lithium/docs/tour.md

 ## Start

-    Li 0

     # This is the main function
     main func:
         console.log("My favorite number is", int.rand(10))

 This code will print the text "My favorite number is" and a random number from 0 to 10.

-Each file needs to start with `Li 0` to indicate that version 0 of the language is used.
-Note that the "L" is uppercase and the "i" is lowercase.
-This will allow newer compilers to compile files written using older specs of the language and for older packages to be incorporated into newer projects.

 Anything after a `#` on a line is a comment and is ignored by the compiler.